describo/describo.github.io/src/docs/guide/assistant-supported-discovery.md

     <ImageComponent src="/images/guide-discover/discover4.webp"></ImageComponent>
 </div>

-In the next two images we see a conversation with the assistant and the associated metadata that has been created.
+In the next two images we see a conversation with the Assistant and the associated metadata that has been created.

 <ImageComponent src="/images/guide-discover/discover5.webp"></ImageComponent>
 <ImageComponent src="/images/guide-discover/discover6.webp"></ImageComponent>

-In some instances you might just want to use the assistant to uncover some information and then be able to take away a PDF of the conversation.
+In some instances you might just want to use the Assistant to uncover some information and then be able to take away a PDF of the conversation.
 This is possible by selecting `Download as PDF`.

 <ImageComponent src="/images/guide-discover/discover7.webp"></ImageComponent>

 The first thing you will see is a dialog specifying which licence to apply to the PDF document.
-The default selection enables anyone to use the work and / or creat derivatives provided that they include appropriate attribution.
+The default selection enables anyone to use the work and / or create derivatives provided that they include appropriate attribution.
 You can control that in the dialog.

 <ImageComponent src="/images/guide-discover/discover8.webp"></ImageComponent>

-And the document (the final page/s will always be the context so you know what was interrogate in that session).
+And following is the document with the licence in the header (the final page/s will always be the context so you know what was interrogated in that session).

  <iframe
   class="border border-solid border-gray-400 p-2"